Municipalities of the Philippines: Duties and functions

 As mentioned in Title II, Book III of Republic Act 7160, the municipal mayor is the chief executive officer of the municipal government and shall determine guidelines on local policies and direct formulation of development plans.
 These responsibilities shall be under approval of the Sangguniang Bayan.

 The vice mayor (bise-alkalde) shall sign all warrants drawn on the municipal treasury.
 Being presiding officer of the Sangguniang Bayan (English: Municipal Council), he can as well appoint members of the municipal legislature except its twelve (12) regular members or kagawad who are also elected every local election alongside the municipal mayor and vice mayor.
 In circumstances where the mayor permanently or temporarily vacates the position, he shall assume executive duties and functions.

-While vice mayor presides over the legislature, he cannot vote unless the necessity of tie-breaking arises.
+While the vice mayor presides over the legislature, she or he cannot vote unless the necessity of tie-breaking arises.
 Laws or ordinances proposed by the Sangguniang Bayan, however, may be approved or vetoed by the mayor.
 If approved, they become local ordinances.
 If the mayor neither vetoes nor approves the proposal of the Sangguniang Bayan for ten (10) days from the time of receipt, the proposal becomes law as if it had been signed.
 If vetoed, the draft is sent back to the Sangguniang Bayan.
 The latter may override the mayor by a vote of at least two-thirds (2 / 3) of all its members, in which case, the proposal becomes law.